11 Types of Frogs in Connecticut

 Next on our list of different types of frogs in Connecticut is the Atlantic Coast Leopard Frog, also known as Rana kauffeldi.
 This is a small frog that only grows to be about 3 inches long.

-They are usually brown or green, but they may also appear reddish-brown or black.
+They are usually brown or green but may also appear reddish-brown or black.
 The underside may be lighter than the back, and they have a dark line that runs from their nostrils down to the end of their jaw.

 This species breeds in wetlands with sandy soil, and female frogs will lay eggs at the edge of pools after mating with males.

-They are excellent swimmers and can jump up to ten feet from pool to pool if necessary to escape predators like raccoons or snakes.
+They are excellent swimmers and can jump up to ten feet from pool to pool to escape predators like raccoons or snakes.

 6. Green Frog